 Caller service must also be obtained at the destinating postal facility.
 The address on all mailpieces to be received through ARM must be the Post Office box address assigned where destination caller service is authorized.
 Mailpieces that show a dual address must show only the Post Office box on the line immediately above the city, state, and ZIP Code line.

-The mailer may either pick up ARM at the origin facility caller service window or have it reshipped, through Priority Mail Express Custom Designed Service, to the destination caller service address or to another address specified by the mailer in the Custom Designed Service Agreement.
-To change the destination address on the Custom Designed Service Agreement, the mailer must provide a 30-day advance notice and submit an amended ARM application, completing only the “Applicant Information” and “Priority Mail Express Reship.”
+The mailer may either pick up ARM at the origin facility caller service window or have it reshipped, through PFS Commercial (7.0) service, to the destination caller service address or to another address specified by the mailer.
+After updating a change to the destination address for the PFS Commercial service, the mailer must provide a 30-day advance notice and submit an amended ARM application, completing only the “Applicant Information” and “Priority Mail Express PFS Commercial.”

-An applicant who is a commercial mail receiving agent (CMRA) must also meet the applicable standards in 1.0, Recipient Options, and 2.0, Conditions of Delivery.
+An applicant who is a commercial mail receiving agent (CMRA) must also meet the applicable standards in 1.0, and 2.0.

 An applicant for ARM must meet the application procedures in 5.3.
 Besides completing Form 1093, an applicant for ARM must also complete Form 8061 and submit both forms to the facility where ARM service is desired.

 ARM service is not provided until the USPS verifies the applicant’s identity and service availability at the requested facility, and makes scheme preparations.